GAPS Price Tops $0.45 (GAP)

 GAPS Coin Trading

-GAPS can be traded on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as GAPS directly using US dollars.
-Investors seeking to trade GAPS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase GAPS using one of the exchanges listed above.
+GAPS can be bought or sold on these cryptocurrency exchanges: .
+It is usually not currently possible to purchase alternative cryptocurrencies such as GAPS directly using U.S. dollars.
+Investors seeking to trade GAPS should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GAPS using one of the aforementioned exchanges.

 Receive News & Updates for GAPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GAPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.